JSchuurmans/MLF/Chapter 5.md

+## Some remarks
+### Part of speech tagging
+"'Google' is the root of the sentence".
+Maybe explain that ROOT is a default label / symbol linking to the start of the sentence?
+### Regular Expression
+RE combinations can be learned with ML.
+Teach the machine which combination of regex yields/fetches the result.
+No idea what the performance of these models is.
+Understandable is this is left out of the scope of this chapter/book.
+### Preprocessing for training with word vectors
+"...English, but in other languages it can be problematic."
+Are you referring to languages like German and Dutch, which have concatenated words?
+If you are referring to supported languages in packages (and research): yes most is in English, but SpaCy supports ~28 languages.)

 # Chapter 5 - Natural Language processing

 It is no accident that Peter Brown, Co-CEO of Renaissance Technologies, one of the most successful quantitative hedge-funds of all time, previously worked at IBM applying machine learning to natural language problems.
 Information drives finance, and the most important source of information is written or spoken language.
 Ask any professional what they are actually spending time on and you will find that a significant part of finance is about reading.
 Headlines on tickers, Form-10Ks, the financial press, analyst reports, the list goes on and on.
 Automatically processing this information can increase speed of trades and increase the breath of information considered for trades while at the same time reducing costs.